 Program Level: Update

-Intended Audience: Attorneys and accountants who deal with reporting and disclosure and accounting issues, including in-house counsel, outside attorneys, CFOs, controllers and their staff, internal auditors, partners of public accounting firms and their staff
+Intended Audience: Accountants, CPAs, attorneys, and other allied financial professionals who deal with reporting, disclosure, and accounting issues, including chief financial officers, controllers and their staff, internal auditors, partners of public accounting firms and their staff, in-house counsel, and outside attorneys.

 Advanced Preparation: None

 Updated: March 2020